Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/custom-class/internal-external.md

 For routes in Kubernetes gateway APIs (like `HTTPRoute`), you should refer to the corresponding `Gateway` in its `spec.parentRef`.

-This is an example to create a `Ingress` or `HTTPRoute` for routing internal traffic.
+For example, this is how you can create a `Ingress` or `HTTPRoute` for routing internal traffic:

 {% include /md/kic/http-test-routing-resource.md release=page.release path='/echo' name='echo-internal' service='echo' namespace='internal' ingress_class='internal' skip_host=true no_results=true %}